rosajp/dotfiles/README.md

 Run this 👇 on your new machine's terminal app and follow the instructions there.

+> DON'T FORGET TO SWAP THIS REPO BY YOUR FORKED ONE INSTEAD!

 ```bash
 git clone --recurse-submodules https://git.unic.com/scm/budc/frontend-dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install.sh
 ```